F43nd1r/kotlinbard/README.md

-# THIS REPO IS NOT ACTIVELY MAINTAINED
+# Rehost
-This repository is hosted on bintray, which will shut down on May 1st, 2021.
-After that date this library will no longer be directly available.
+The original KotlinBard was hosted on bintray, which shut down on May 1st, 2021.

-You may still fork or download this repository for your own use.
+This fork republishes it to maven central.

 # KotlinBard